 Etihad Guest is the frequent flyer program of Etihad Airways.
 It also partners with Virgin Australia for points earn and redemption, making it a useful program to know about.

-The program has some especially good redemption rates for many Virgin Australia routes within Australia.
-In addition, you can use your Etihad Guest miles for flights from Australia on Etihad, American Airlines and ANA.
+Additionally, the program has some especially good redemption rates for certain Virgin Australia routes within Australia.
+You can also use Etihad Guest miles for flights from Australia on ANA and American Airlines.

-In this guide, I look at the options for redeeming Etihad Guest miles on Etihad as well as its most relevant partners in Australia.
+In this guide, we explore the options for redeeming Etihad Guest miles on Etihad as well as its most relevant partners in Australia.

 How to earn Etihad Guest miles in Australia